kubedb/docs/docs/guides/pgpool/quickstart/quickstart.md

 ## Find Available PgpoolVersion

-When you have installed KubeDB, it has created `PgpoolVersion` crd for all supported Pgpool versions.
+When you have installed KubeDB, it has created `PgpoolVersion` CRD for all supported Pgpool versions.
 Let's check available PgpoolVersion by,

 ```bash
 $ kubectl get pgpoolversions